 Candidates are expected to provide the required instruments, in good condition.
-A penalty (10 points) may be applied for any instruments submitted in poor condition after 1 request by examiners to provide adequate instrument(s) i.e., clouded, scratched mirrors, excessively dull or bent explorers, etc. Clinic Floor Examiners will approve any instrument submissions thereafter, no further penalty will apply, only loss of time.\
+A penalty (10 points) may be applied for any instruments submitted in poor condition after 1 request by examiners to provide adequate instrument(s) i.e., clouded, scratched mirrors, excessively dull or bent explorers, etc. Clinic Floor Examiners will approve any instrument submissions thereafter, no further penalty will apply, only loss of time.

-- 22. Interpreters\.
-For patient-based procedures candidates can employ the services of an interpreter when their patient does not speak English or is hearing impaired and their hearing loss cannot be corrected.
-(This is particularly important when the patient has a history of medical problems or is on medications.)
-Faculty members, dentists and dental hygienists (licensed or unlicensed), third or fourth year dental students, and final year dental hygiene students may not act as interpreters during the periodontal and restorative examinations.
-Candidates are responsible for the conduct and remuneration of their interpreter during the examination. - 23.
-Local Anesthesia\.
-For patient-based procedures, injectable local anesthetics may be administered to patients for the Periodontal and Restorative Examinations.
-Candidates must request and receive approval for the administration of local anesthetics prior to each separate administration.
-Inhalation, Kovanase (applied nasally) or intravenous analgesia/anesthetics are not permitted for the examinations. - 24.
-New Technology.
+- 22. New Technology.
 New and innovative technologies are constantly being developed and marketed in dentistry.
-However, until such time as these innovations become the standard of care and are readily available to all candidates at all testing sites, the use of such innovative technologies will not be allowed in this examination unless expressly written as allowed elsewhere in this manual. - 25.
-Radiographs\.
-Appropriate radiographs must meet the requirements as published in the examination guidelines for patient-based procedures.
-Any alteration of radiographs will result in failure of the examination.

-- 26. Submission of Examination Records.
-All required records must be turned in at the Examiner Desk before the examination is considered complete. - 27.
+However, until such time as these innovations become the standard of care and are readily available to all candidates at all testing sites, the use of such innovative technologies will not be allowed in this examination unless expressly written as allowed elsewhere in this manual. - 23.
+Submission of Examination Records.
+All required records must be turned in at the Examiner Desk before the examination is considered complete. - 24.
 Test Site Fees.
 Schools may charge a rental fee for use of instruments, clinic facilities, supplies and disposables.
 This fee is independent of the examination fee and is not collected by the testing agency.
 Testing site fees vary from school to school.
 If not paid in advance, candidates should have cash or a check, as may be required by the respective testing site, for materials and equipment used during the examination.
-Specific information regarding site fees will be included in the candidate's Confirmation email. - 28.
-Tissue Management.
-There shall be no unwarranted damage to either hard or soft tissue during patient-based procedures or to simulated hard or soft tissues during simulated patient procedures.
-Incompetent or careless management of tissue will result in a score reduction. - 29.
+Specific information regarding site fees will be included in the candidate's Confirmation email.

+- 25. Tissue Management.
+There shall be no unwarranted damage to simulated hard or soft tissues during simulated patient procedures.
+Incompetent or careless management of tissue will result in a score reduction. - 26.
 Tooth Identification.
 The tooth numbering system 1-32 will be used throughout the examination.
-In this system, the maxillary right third molar is number 1 and mandibular left third molar is number 17. - 30.
-Treatment Consent\.
-In order for a patient to be acceptable for the clinical portions of the examination, the candidate must complete a "Treatment Consent Form" for each patient.
-The forms are included in the candidate's application packet and may be completed prior to the examination date; however, they must be presented to the examiners at the time of patient check-in.
-Patients under the age of legal consent for the state in which the examination is being given must have the Consent Form signed by the parent or guardian.
-This form must be completed for each clinical patient. - 31.
-Treatment Selection\.
-For any patient-based procedures, candidates must make treatment selection decisions independently (without the help of faculty and/or colleagues).
-The candidate must provide a treatment selection that fulfills examination requirements for each procedure.
-Treatment selections must be presented during the time allotted in the examination schedule, with sufficient time available to complete the treatment by the examination deadlines.

-\ - Patient-based examinations only
+In this system, the maxillary right third molar is number 1 and mandibular left third molar is number 17.